 React Native SDK

-The Snapbug React Native SDK provides JavaScript bindings to the native Snapbug SDK, enabling network interception, analytics monitoring, and crash reporting from your React Native app.
+The Snapbug React Native SDK provides JavaScript bindings to the native Snapbug SDK, enabling network interception, analytics monitoring, crash reporting, and live logs from your React Native app.

 Requirements